How to Properly Clean an Apartment Before the Big Move

 The best supplies for a pre-move clean are an all-purpose cleaner, degreaser, glass cleaner, disinfectant, baking soda, vinegar, scrub brushes, microfiber cloths, trash bags, and a vacuum cleaner.

-You can either try DIY solutions or buy these products.
+You can either try DIY solutions or buy these products to clean an apartment.

 One highly recommended product is a multipurpose cleaner.
 It can be applied to various surfaces (but only when the directions are carefully followed).